Solpage

 In November 2016 more features were added, the most important of which was the possibility to lookup combinations of different angles in a given time-frame.

 In July and August 2017 the first Solar System Geometry Index (SSGI) algorithm was added in an attempt to increase the accuracy of earthquake forecasts.
-This algorithm was revised and extended several times in the following two years.
+This algorithm was revised and extended several times in the following years.

 In February 2020 Solpage reached version 6.
 Some code was optimized.
 Several options were added to make the program more convenient to use and to allow for more selective data to be generated.